 - Solution: Figure out what information you actually need from a resume and ask for that information directly instead.

-If you think you might be hurting your hiring process by putting unhelpful obstacles between your opening and great candidates, try Team Engine for free.
+If you think you might be hurting your hiring process by putting unhelpful obstacles between your opening and great candidates, try Team Engine risk-free.
 We are no strangers to these obstacles, and build technology to eliminate barriers between great jobs and qualified candidates.